 quotes because it’s so relative).
 I consider me “old” in experience but was once a wild fresh child... like when I bought my first motorcycle… It’s a miracle I didn’t die.
 I was 17 and it was a six

 year old 1962 Triumph Thunderbird 650 that I bought from a Hispanic gentleman.
-I was attracted to the high rise handlebars he had installed and intrigued by what promised to be roaring great fun!
+I was attracted to the high rise handlebar he had installed and intrigued by what promised to be roaring great fun!
+Well

-Well the first thing I did was ride to Interstate 75 and open it up… I mean full throttle… to see how fast it would go!
-Well when the speedometer approached 100 (it registered 0-120) it had begun to
+the first thing I did was ride to Interstate 75 and open it up… I mean full throttle… to see how fast it would go!...
+Well, when the speedometer approached 100 (it registered 0-120) it had begun to

-(they call them ape hangars) spun in their two mounting brackets lurching me backward!
-A little scary… so I slowed down below the speed limit and gently pushed the handlebars back to an upright
+(they call them ape hangars) spun in its two mounting brackets lurching me backward!
+A little scary… so I slowed down below the speed limit and gently pushed the handlebar back to an upright

-handlebars back in position I rode precariously the rest of the way home.
-I made it to my driveway and as I leaned into the driveway the left handlebar broke at the mounting bracket.
-Fortunately, I
+handlebar back in position I rode precariously the rest of the way home.
+I made it to my driveway and as I leaned into the driveway the left side of the handlebar broke at the mounting bracket.

-was able to control my stop.
-Turns out the handlebars were bicycle handlebars which have a smaller diameter than the actual motorcycle handlebars and had been rigged to fit in the Triumph brackets
+Fortunately, I was able to control my stop.
+Turns out the handlebar was a bicycle handlebar which has a smaller diameter than the actual motorcycle handlebar and had been rigged to fit in the Triumph

-with shims (strips of thin metal to take up the slack).
-I presume that the handlebars had rotated many times and discovered that the homemade metal shims had sharp edges and had been cutting into the
+brackets with shims (strips of thin metal to take up the slack).
+I presume that the handlebar had rotated many times and discovered that the homemade metal shims had sharp edges and had been cutting

 Please always use proper riding gear and only properly engineered accessories for your ride.
 And above all, please ride safe and that goes for all you cage dwellers as well… please drive safe!